WGLab/QuantitativeGenomics2022/README.md

 res <- res[res$AF<.005 | is.na(res$AF),]
 View(res)
 ```

+The analytical logic in the above command is that: first we take only exonic variants in the top 100 genes predicted by phenotype-driven gene prioritization software.
+Next, we remove synonymous SNVs from the list.
+Next, we keep only variants that are not observed in the gnomAD database, or observed but with allele frequency lower than 0.005.

 2. You can see that gene ANKRD11 is in the following list

 ![image](https://user-images.githubusercontent.com/11565618/173124914-4cc9f913-c265-4153-ba8c-16d7ec66f716.png)